 We will always encourage patient to talk about their concerns and to stop us at any point during treatment if they have further questions or concerns.

 Occasionally dental anxiety is the result of ‘fear of the unknown’.
-Some patients, but by no means all, feel much more relaxed if they are appointment.
+Some patients, but by no means all, feel much more relaxed if they are kept fully informed during their appointment.
 Below is a short list of some of the more commonly carried out treatments with a brief explanation of the procedure and expected outcome.
 However, if you have any specific questions please do not hesitate to ask one of the team at your next appointment.

 Fillings are used to repair a cavity in your tooth caused by decay.
 We will discuss the best type of filling that is clinically necessary, and also consider the desired aesthetic for each patient.
 The most common type of filling is dental amalgam, made from a mixture of different metals.
 Dental amalgam fillings are hard-wearing so are often used on your back teeth.
 If you need a filling for one of your front teeth, your dentist may suggest a tooth-coloured (white) filling.